fuji-money/fips/mint.md

 covenant via this second output.
 The first-stage covenant code can therefore use the amount of the second output (that is unblinded) to reference the amount issued, even if the issuance data in the first input is confidential

+====

+To allow Synth to be unlocked, second-stage covenant code must ensure the following:

+- t_{SR} time has passed since the second-stage covenant utxo was confirmed
+- There is expected amount of collateral that is sent to the Safe covenant (the amount of collateral required is calculated at the first stage)

+To allow Synth to be burned, second-stage covenant code must ensure the following:

+- ts_{B} has passed in network